jdayssol/RockPaperScissors/README.md

 - Interface Strategy provides a function that will return the next Motion.
 Since Strategy is an interface, you can create a lot of strategies using this interface without modifying the rest of the program.
 - Class Player provides attributes name and strategy.
 - Class Game has a start function which launches the game between the two players a parameterized number of times.

-For further information about the classes, you can use the javadoc of the program (doc/index.html)